-The Supervision: Graduate and Postdoctoral Support website offers research and evidence-based advice to graduate students and their supervisors on how to work together effectively and avoid common problems in supervision.
+For research and evidence-based advice to graduate students and their supervisors about how to work together effectively and avoid common problems in supervision, consult the Supervision: Graduate and Postdoctoral Support website.

 Forms for current graduate students